dvudd/CI_PP2/README.md

 **BILD FRÅN AMIRESPONSIVE**
 [DUNGEONS and DICES](https://dvudd.github.io/CI_PP2/) is a turned-based dungeon crawler where the player fights their way through enemies.
 ## User Stories
-- As a first time player I want to quickly understand the basic game mechanics
+- As a first time user, I want to quickly understand the basic game mechanics
-- As a first time user I want to battle against fantasy monsters
+- As a first time user, I want to battle against fantasy monsters
-- As a first time user I want to feel the tension of dice rolls
+- As a first time user, I want to feel the tension of dice rolls
-- As a returning user I want to quickly start a new game
+- As a returning user, I want to quickly start a new game
-- As a returning user I want to encounter different types of monsters so the game feels fresh and challenging each time
+- As a returning user, I want to encounter different types of monsters, so the game feels fresh and challenging each time
-- As a returning user I want to beat my old score
+- As a returning user, I want to beat my old score
 ## Features

 ## Future Features
-While the game is fully funcional there is many ways to improve the experience
+While the game is fully functional, there are many ways to improve the experience
 - Selectable characters
 	- A Fighter with high defense but medium damage
 	- A Thief with a chance to dodge incoming damage
 	- A Wizard with low defense but high damage spells
-- More player abilites, with different cooldowns.
+- More player abilities, with different cooldowns.
 - Equipable items that the player can find along the way
 	- Better weapons
 	- Better Armor
 	- Better healing potions
-* More monster
+* More monsters
 * Boss battles!

 ## Testing